 If the minded children come from the one family

 The children are related to the childminder or their spouse.

 Childminders who mind four or more unrelated pre-school children must register with Tusla, 3 months prior to commencement.

 Children First, National Guidance for the Protection and Welfare of Children 2017, applies to all those working in a voluntary or paid capacity with children and families.
 It outlines the roles and responsibilities in relation to recognising, responding and reporting child protection and welfare concerns.
-Children First directs all organisations to appoint a Designated Liaison Person (DLP) and a Deputy DLP to act when the DLP is unavailable.

-If you have concerns about a child, you are obliged under Children First, to report your concern, without delay, to the DLP who may report to Tusla Duty Social Worker or An Garda Síochána.
+If you have concerns about a child, you are obliged under Children First, to report your concern, without delay, to the Tusla Duty Social Worker or An Garda Síochána.

 The National vetting Bureau Act 2012-2016 makes it mandatory for persons working with children or vulnerable adults to be vetted.
 All early years services are required to comply with the provisions of the Act and it is also recommended that all childminders, emergency contact person and any adult who may be in contact with the children in the service, apply for Garda vetting.